heypoom/heypoom/README.md

 I'm Poom, a software engineer at day and creative technologist at night from Bangkok, Thailand.

-I'm enthusiastic about building complex tools and systems, constructivist learning, computer simulations, computer science, and building projects at the inter-disciplinary intersection of technology, creativity, and humanities.
+I'm curious about building interconnected tools and systems, constructivist learning, computer simulations, and building projects at the inter-disciplinary intersection of technology, creativity, and humanities.

-My latest interest is constructionist learning through building simulations, to express yourself through art, and to learn topics such as mathematics and physics through creation.

 Nice to meet you!